Greek genocide: Casualties

 Smyrna burning during the Fire of Smyrna.
 According to different estimates some 10,000 to 100,000 Greeks and Armenians were killed in the fire and accompanying massacres.

 Smyrna citizens trying to reach the Allied ships during the Smyrna fire, 1922.
 The photo was taken from the launch boat of a US battleship.

 According to Benny Morris and Dror Ze'evi in The Thirty-Year Genocide, as a result of Ottoman and Turkish state policy, "several hundred thousand Ottoman Greeks had died.
 Either they were murdered outright or were the intentional victims of hunger, disease, and exposure."

 For the whole of the period between 1914 and 1922 and for the whole of Anatolia, there are academic estimates of death toll ranging from 289,000 to 750,000.
 The figure of 750,000 is suggested by political scientist Adam Jones.
 Scholar Rudolph Rummel compiled various figures from several studies to estimate lower and higher bounds for the death toll between 1914 and 1923.
 He estimates that 84,000 Greeks were exterminated from 1914 to 1918, and 264,000 from 1919 to 1922.
 The total number reaching 347,000.
 Historian Constantine G. Hatzidimitriou writes that "loss of life among Anatolian Greeks during the WWI period and its aftermath was approximately 735,370".
+Similarly, when accounting for the decade of atrocities in several regions, Thea Halo estimates 1,200,000 Ottoman Greek deaths.
 Erik Sjöberg states that "[a]ctivists tend to inflate the overall total of Ottoman Greek deaths" over what he considers "the cautious estimates between 300,000 to 700,000".
+Scholar Hannibal Travis, citing Edwin Leland James, Arthur Frothingham, John Freely and Tessa Hofmann, summarized that "[e]stimates of Greek deaths rose from 360,000–750,000 in 1918 to 900,000 by 1919, and to 1.5 million by 1923".
+Even Armenian genocide denier and pro-Turkish author Justin McCarthy admitted that 300,000 Greeks had died, although he omitted from his count the deaths of Greeks in Thrace, Constantinople, and the Caucasus, as well as the Greeks killed after 1922.